swatbotics/ursim/README.md

 Installation and first-time use
 -------------------------------

+#### This project was developed and tested with Python 3.7

+Python 2.7 reached end of life in January 2020.
+You should verify that you have a working Python 3 interpreter by typing

+    python --version

+at your command prompt.
+It should report back at least version 3.7.
+If it does not, try running `python3 --version` or `python3.7 --version` instead.
+If either of the latter two commands yields a working Python interpreter of the correct version, replace `python` in the second command below with either `python3` or `python3.7` as appropriate.

-Clone this repository, then go into a terminal and enter the following commands:
+Now clone this repository, then go into a terminal and enter the following commands, depending on your OS.

 #### Windows: